MohammadYousufHussain/AlgoTrading/README.md

-# ELEC7080
+# Algo Trading

-This repository is for the group work of ELEC7080 course.
+This repository is for the group work of Algo Trading

 The Group Members are:
 - Mohammad Yousuf Hussain  - Xiao GUO - GUO Yu - .... - ....